As humans, we all feel emotions.

 I find that most people misinterpret self-doubt or negative emotion because they don’t understand it.
 They make it mean that they’re on the wrong path or that they’re not cut out for it, so they should just stop.

 If you’re setting really big goals or you want a result that’s different than what you have now, you’re going to feel like an imposter because the space between where you are now and where you want to go is so big.
 That just means that you’re dreaming big.
-It doesn’t mean anything about your ability to create it.
+In fact, it doesn’t mean anything about your ability to create it.

 Notice the emotion and learn how to process it so that you don’t make it mean something.